cvut/javascript/tooling/README.md

 - [Browsersync](http://www.browsersync.io/) watches HTML, JS, and CSS files and reloads the browser when there is a change.
 It can also act as [proxy](http://www.browsersync.io/docs/command-line/#proxy-example) for non-JavaScript projects (i.e. Java or Ruby server-side sites) and synchronize your interaction (so you can test on multiple devices at once!).
 - [beefy](https://github.com/chrisdickinson/beefy) is a development server for Browserify with live reloading.
-- [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) is a similar solution for Webpack.
+- [webpack-dev-server](https://github.com/webpack/webpack-dev-server) is a similar solution for Webpack.

 ### Hot Module Replacement

 Most live reload servers can inject CSS without reloading the whole page.
 What if you could do the same thing with your JavaScript code?
-Ideally your application would maintain exactly the same state and only replace the modules which were changed?
+Ideally your application would maintain exactly the same state and only replace the modules which were changed.
 This would be very hard without knowing where the state is located in your application.
 But if your code is stateless and you keep your state contained, hot module replacement may be easy to implement for you.
 React makes this more feasible since components have an explicit state.

 Check out these solutions: